Cube-OS/cubeOS/docs/mission-dev/deployment.rst

 completed successfully.
 This is to ensure that these are continually attempted until they are successfully completed so the satellite does not put itself into an unrecoverable state.
-This is only one possible way to implement the deployment hold time countdown within KubOS.
+This is only one possible way to implement the deployment hold time countdown within CubeOS.
 It can be achieved in many other ways, depending on the mission's needs!